 Mr Vyas is a 65-year-old bureaucrat-turned-politician whose website describes him variously as an "innovative moderniser" and "an expert enlighten globe with excellent solutions (sic)".
 The engineering graduate from the elite Indian Institute of Technology is also a "scholar, analyst, academician, administrator, manager and public life functionary".

-Mr Vyas, more crucially, is a spokesman for the Narendra Modi-led BJP government in the state.'Over-emphasised'
+Mr Vyas, more crucially, is a spokesman for the Narendra Modi-led BJP government in the state.

 It is not an easy job.